INSERT

 -----------------------------

-SQL Select Distinct: SELECT DISTINCT customer
+Select Distinct: SELECT DISTINCT

 FROM orders

-WHERE day_of_order BETWEEN '7/31/08' AND '9/1/08';
+BETWEEN '7/31/08' AND '9/1/08';

 ---------------------------------------------------------

-SQL Subquery Preview: SELECT MAX(day_of_order)
+Subquery Preview: SELECT MAX(day_of_order)

 FROM orders